 Why we created The Demand Institute

-Our social purpose: strengthening the growth and vitality of the global economy
+Our social purpose: strengthening the vitality of the global economy

-Over the long-term, the work of the Demand Institute can help lead the way to driving growth and prosperity across our global economy.
+The work of the Demand Institute helps leaders discover new ways to drive growth and prosperity across our global economy.
 In particular, the world will become more productive when we collectively find new ways to better align demand and supply.

 Despite this progress, tremendous demand and supply imbalances persist.
 Many parts of our economy are struggling with overproduction, while others suffer the opposite problem.
 This is true for individual businesses, entire industries and even nations highly identified with particular goods and services.